watusiyaaa/v-bot/README.md

 Use the following commands to get started:

-Terminal: This bot is using Node.js (Download this first ofc), so download the following dependencies:
+Terminal: This bot is using Node.js (Download this first ofc), then download the following dependencies:
 - discord.js (VERY IMPORTANT obviously)
 - nodemon
 - dotenv

 #### For running the bot
-- `(Windows)` You must have Git Installed in your PC.
+- `(Windows)` You must have Git Installed in your PC `(No need to do this part if you're on Mac or Linux)`.
 Then set your default shell into *Git Bash*.
-In case you're using VSC, open a new Terminal first > go to the dropdown button next to the `+` icon > **Select Default Profile** > then choose Git Bash.  `(No need to do this step if you're on Mac or Linux)`
+In case you're using VSC, open a new Terminal first > go to the dropdown button next to the `+` icon > **Select Default Profile** > then choose Git Bash.
 - I made a `.sh` file so that instead of typing `npm run serve` you will just type **./start.sh** instead
-- But make sure that the .sh file is executable first, just type `chmod +x start.sh`
+- But make sure that the .sh file is executable first, just type `chmod +x start.sh` at the terminal.

 ---